koriroys/blog/_posts/2012-08-15-Error-Driven-Development-And-Authenticating-With-Github.md

     Failure/Error: expect(page).to have_content 'Logged in Successfully'
            expected there to be content "Logged in Successfully" in "GithubAuth\n\nLogin with Github\n\n\n"

 We could cheat here, and just add the content ```Logged in Successfully``` to the page and be done with this spec, but that doesn't actually get us logged in with Github.
-So let's login with Github
+So let's login with Github.

 <div id='gh_auth'></div>